Low Level Aviation Photographs

 By chance one day (fortunately, in hindsight, after the house was finished!), I Googled for information on what setting to use to photograph the Hercules aircraft that occasionally flew low over the house.
 As happens when you Google, it’s easy to get side-tracked from the original search, and I found myself reading about a place called the Mach Loop, which it turned out was only an hour or so drive from home.
 The Loop was apparently one of the areas in the UK where the RAF carried out low level training.
 Of more interest was the fact that there were apparently locations where you could photograph the aircraft, and even a group of enthusiasts who regarded this as an hobby.

 So, In August 2010, out of curiosity I paid my first visit to one of these locations - Cad West, on the side of Cadair Idris - and immediately became hooked on the strangest of hobbies.
 I say strange because it involves hiking several hundred feet up steep hillsides, and then waiting, often in poor weather, for hours on end for a fast jet to appear.
-I remain hooked and in the intervening years I have travelled to the loop once or twice a week to get my fix.
-I have also extended my horizons and travelled to other locations to similarly take photographs of military jets at low level in the USA, France and Switzerland.
+I remain hooked and in the intervening years I have travelled to the loop hundreds of times to get my fix.
+I have also extended my horizons and travelled to other locations to similarly take photographs of military jets at low level in the USA, France, Greece, Turkey and Switzerland.
+My Loop visits decreased following the withdrawal of the Tornado from RAF service and the temporary ban on RAF front line jets using it.
+Since the ban has been lifted I have made much less frequent visits, although the F35 somehow lacks the appeal of a swept Tornado! i

 I’ve created this website to share some of my favourite images from these visits to the Loop and the other low fly locations .
 To view click here, or on the “PHOTOGRAPHS” button at the top of the page.

-With grateful thanks to the pilots of the RAF and USAF, and my fellow “togs” for the company.
+With grateful thanks to the pilots of all the air forces who have performed with incredible skill at high speed and low level, and, and my fellow “togs” for the company.